professional photographer in san francisco

 Additionally, San Francisco City Hall is a public building that sees a high volume of foot traffic and visitors throughout the day.
 Limiting the number of guests for rotunda weddings helps ensure that the building remains accessible and safe for all visitors.

-It is also important to note that the City Hall has different areas and rooms available for private events with larger guest capacities.
+It is also important to note that the City Hall has different areas available for private events with larger guest capacities.
 Couples who wish to have a larger wedding ceremony are welcome to explore the idea of renting other areas of the building like 4th Floor or Mayor's Balcony which can accommodate up to a 100 guests.

 One last thing, when you arrive at the city hall and have to go check in invite your guests to wait for you at the bottom of the grand staircase instead of following you to clerks office.
 Just the two of you and a witnesses are allowed at clerks office at that time.